unixpariah/nh/README.md

 ## Hacking

 Contributions are always welcome.
-Just clone the repository and run `nix develop.` We also provide a `.envrc` for Direnv users.
+To get started, just clone the repository and run `nix develop`.
+We also provide a `.envrc` for Direnv users, who may use `direnv allow` to enter a shell with the necessary dependencies.

+### Structure

+NH consists of two modules.
+The core of NH is found in the `src` directory, and is separated into different modules.
+Some of the critical modules that you may want to be aware of are `nh::commands` for command interfaces, `nh::checks` for pre-startup checks and `nh::util` to store shared logic.

+The `xtask` directory contains the cargo-xtask tasks used by NH, used to generate manpages and possibly more in the future.
+Some of the

+### Submitting Changes

 Once your changes are complete, remember to run [fix.sh](./fix.sh) to apply general formatter and linter rules that will be expected by the CI.